Flows for the Future

 Based on feedback from the community, the Flows for the Future Program is taking a strategic approach to site selection to get the best outcome for resources invested.

-Some dams and watercourse diversions have more influence on the pattern of flow than others – these sites are the most effective places to secure low flows.
-The program will involve the installation of devices to pass low flows at up to 500 strategically located dams and watercourse diversions.
+Some dams and watercourse diversions have more influence on the pattern of flow than others – these are ‘priority sites’ and are the most efficient places to pass low flows.

-Since the landscape, infrastructure and flow rates are unique at every property, there is no ‘one size fits all’ solution to passing low flows.
-Each device is being tailored to the dam or watercourse diversion, in collaboration with the landholder.
+Since the landscape, infrastructure and flow rates are unique at every property, there is no ‘one size fits all’ option to passing low flows.
+Each device is tailored to the priority dam or watercourse diversion, in collaboration with the relevant landholders.